leylaKapi/leylaKapi.github.io/source/about/index.markdown

 ---
 layout: page
-title: "About"
+title: "about"
-date: 2014-02-26 10:25
+date: 2017-02-27 10:06
 comments: true
 sharing: true
 footer: true
 ---
 Hi ,

 I' m leyla .
-I' m computer engineering student at [Pamukkale University](http://www.pau.edu.tr) and [Polytechnic of Medimurje University](http://www.mev.hr/).
+I' m computer engineer.
+I'm computer engineering master student at Pamukkale University.
+I graduated from  [Pamukkale University](http://www.pau.edu.tr) and [Polytechnic of Medimurje University](http://www.mev.hr/).
-Also I'm web developer at [lab2023](http://www.lab2023.com/).
+Also I worked as a web developer at [lab2023](http://www.lab2023.com/).
 This blog like a diary which I finding issue, or solve problem on my apps .
 In shortly, this blog make easier to remember all works and errors on my apps.
 I works on;

 - [Ruby](https://www.ruby-lang.org/en/),